almamedia/kivi-wordpress/README.md

 **2.0.0**
 - Heavy recode: use Kivi REST-API instead of XML
 - Use UI-formatted -data from API instead of raw data
-- Display images using CDN instead of downloading as local media
+- Display images using CDN instead of downloading them to media library

 **1.1.2**
 - Fix image ordering on item data update